 1. Association with scandals

 Tainted by association – it has happened before.
-Workable’s VP of Customer Advocacy and former recruiter, Matt Buckland, reminisces his recruiting days amidst the Enron scandal:
+Workable’s one-time VP of Customer Advocacy and veteran recruiting expert, Matt Buckland, reminisces his recruiting days amidst the Enron scandal:

 When the Enron scandal hit, [executives in my company] said that we should disregard all candidates from Enron.
 One of the reasons they gave was that the scale and scope of the scandal meant you must have known about it and you must be complicit somehow.